-In case there will are delays in terms, incomprehension or simply no common ground you can cancel the employment contract.
+In case there will be delays in terms, incomprehension, or simply no common ground you can cancel the employment contract.
 You can ask for a refund and if the reasons are weighty (managers can easily check all that in the private chats) then they will approve it.

 Freelance developers are often former employees of large corporations.
 They are highly experienced and have got a solid background.
 These folks have great freelancing skills in a specific area to fulfill independently technical assignments.

 Is there an issue that has to be resolved urgently or fix some bugs outside of working hours?
 They are more interested to get the job done ASAP, so they can easily work day and night.
 Once you work with a qualified contractor on freelance web development companies start looking like hulking leviathans.

 Another advantage of freelance software companies don’t have is the absence of legal confusion.
 You are not bound by any legislative norms, except as a temporary working contract.
 The only thing you are to do is to pay for the job done.
 That’s all, your labor relations are over.
 And there won’t be any fundamental reasons for the contractor to bring the claim or even apply to the court.

 Disadvantages of hiring freelancers

 Well, the disappearance is a really frustrating thing.
 Just imagine, all conditions, terms, and payment to have been specified, the project to be launched.

 Then one day the developer might simply have gone silent and become a fantom.
 It might sound like a horror story, but if you choose to work with unreliable freelance platforms or individual contractors that have no real means to guarantee you the delivery, that’s exactly what can happen.